bwoshea/enzo-e-dockerfile/README.md

    `single`.

-## Starting up your docker container and running Enzo-E
+## Starting up your Docker container and running Enzo-E

-Once you've created your docker image, type
+Once you've created your Docker image, type
 `docker run -it enzo-e-container /bin/bash` at your system's command line.
-This will start up a bash environment within docker so you can experiment with Enzo-E.
+This will start up a bash environment within Docker so you can experiment with Enzo-E.

 You can then run Enzo-E in the Docker container by doing the following: